-As of March 31, 2019, we had cash, cash equivalents and investments totaling \$90.2 million compared to \$105.7 million as of December 31, 2018.
-The decrease was primarily due to cash required to fund our continuing operations, as we began our commercialization activities for DSUVIA and support Grünenthal's European sales of Zalviso.
-We anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the end of the second quarter of 2020.
-While we believe we have sufficient capital to meet our operational requirements through at least the end of the second quarter of 2020.
-While we believe we have sufficient capital to meet our operational requirements through at least the end of the second quarter of 2020, our expectations may change depending on a number of factors including our expenditures related to the United States commercial launch of DSUVIA, any changes or delays in the NDA resubmission of Zalviso and the FDA approval process for Zalviso.
+As of June 30, 2019, we had cash, cash equivalents and investments totaling \$91.5 million compared to \$105.7 million as of December 31, 2018.
+The decrease was primarily due to cash required to fund our continuing operations, as we began our commercialization activities for DSUVIA and continued to support Grünenthal's European sales of Zalviso, partially offset by cash received in connection with our debt refinancing.
+We anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the end of the third quarter of 2020.
+While we believe we have sufficient capital to meet our operational requirements through at least the end of the third quarter of 2020, our expectations may change depending on a number of factors including our expenditures related to the United States commercial launch of DSUVIA, any changes or delays in the resubmission of the Zalviso NDA and the FDA approval process for Zalviso.
 Our existing capital resources likely will not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.
-Additional capital may not be available on terms acceptable to us, or at all.
-If adequate funds are not available, or if the terms underlying potential funding sources are unfavorable, our business and our ability to commercialize DSUVIA or complete development of Zalviso would be harmed.

-On June 21, 2016, we entered into a Controlled Equity OfferingSM Sales Agreement, or the Sales Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent, pursuant to which AcelRx may offer and sell, from time to time through Cantor, shares of the Company's common stock, or the Common Stock, having an aggregate offering price of up to \$40.0 million.
-We conducted no sales under the Sales Agreement during the first quarters of 2019 or 2018.
-As of March 31, 2019, we had issued and sold an aggregate of 9.8 million shares of common stock pursuant to the Sales Agreement, for which we had received net proceeds of approximately \$32.5 million, after deducting commissions, fees and expenses of \$0.9 million.
+We have a Controlled Equity OfferingSM Sales Agreement, or the ATM Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent, pursuant to which we may offer and sell, from time to time through Cantor, shares of our common stock.
+As of June 30, 2019, we had issued and sold an aggregate of 9.8 million shares of common stock pursuant to the ATM Agreement, for which we had received net proceeds of approximately \$32.5 million, after deducting commissions, fees and expenses of \$0.9 million.
+As of June 30, 2019, approximately \$46.6 million of our common stock remained to be sold under the ATM Agreement.